Kristy-H-Thompson/readMeReadMe/exampleREADME.md

-# Sample Project
+# Example Readme

 ## Description
-This is just an example of what you can do!
-This was generated used this program using the prompts in the terminal.
+This readme was created using Node JS.
 How cool is that?

--What was your motivation for creating this project?
+- What was your motivation for creating this project? /n Example motivation
- Sample motivation

--Why did you build this project?
+- Why did you build this project? /n
- Sample reason
+ Example

-- What problem does it solve?
+- What problem does it solve? /n
- Sample solution
+ Creating a read me

 ## Table of Contents
 - [Installation](#installation)